What is ancient woodland?

 Ancient woodland contains some of our most precious woodland habitats that are home to many species of rare wildlife.

-By definition they are areas which have had woodland cover for centuries and remain relatively undisturbed.
-Over hundreds of years, they have evolved into complex communities of trees, plants, fungi, microorganisms and insects that rely on these undisturbed ecosystems.
+By definition, ancient woodlands are areas which have had woodland cover for centuries and have been relatively undisturbed by human activity.
+Over hundreds of years, they have evolved into complex communities of trees, plants, fungi, microorganisms and insects.

-Each ancient wood is unique with its own local soil, environment, wildlife and cultural history.
+Each ancient wood is unique.
+It has its own local soil, environment, wildlife and cultural history.
 For this reason ancient woodland is irreplaceable.

 Ancient woods can be historical treasure troves full of archaeological and cultural features that give an insight into past land use.
 They are part of the natural heritage that we all share.

 Our ancient woods are in desperate need of protection.
-Once vast, they now only cover just 2% of the UK.
-Approximately half of what remains has been felled and replanted or underplanted with non-native conifers and invasive species such as rhododendron.
-This can seriously damage the woodland ecosystem and smother the growth of delicate and rare flowers and shrubs.
+Once vast, they now cover just two per cent of the UK.
+Approximately half of what remains has been felled and replanted with non-native conifers and invasive species such as rhododendron.
+This can seriously damage their fragile ecosystems and smother the growth of delicate and rare woodland plants.

-By working with landowners and partners across the UK, we aim to restore these woods through careful management to secure and enhance the surviving remnants of the pre-plantation woodland - moving towards a refreshed semi natural state.
-Together we can help protect our ancient woodlands.
+By working with landowners and partners across the UK, we aim to restore planted ancient woods through careful management.
+By securing and enhancing the surviving ancient remnants of a woodland, we can allow it to return to a more natural state and reawaken dormant glory.
+Together, we can help protect our ancient woodlands.